cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/ansible_cloudmesh.txt

 * Install the MongoDB packages
 * Start MongoDB

-*This tutorial is based on the manual installation of mongodb from the official
+*This tutorial is based on the manual installation of MongoDB from the official
 site: http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/*

-*We also assume that we install mongodb on Ubuntu OS.*
+*We also assume that we install MongoDB on Ubuntu OS.*

 Hosts and Users
 ^^^^^^^^^^^^^^^^

-First step is choosing hosts to install mongodb and a user account to run commands (tasks).
+First step is choosing hosts to install MongoDB and a user account to run commands (tasks).
 We start with the following lines in the example filename of ``mongodb.yaml``